rockban31/office-automation-project/docs/health-metrics-guide.md

-# Client Health Metrics Analysis Guide (STEP 4)
+# Client Health Metrics Analysis Guide

 ## Overview

-STEP 4 of the wireless troubleshooter performs comprehensive analysis of client connection quality by examining multiple wireless performance indicators.
+Wireless troubleshooter performs comprehensive analysis of client connection quality by examining multiple wireless performance indicators.
 This guide explains what each metric means and how to interpret the results.

 ---